Ministry of European Union Affairs (Turkey): History

 The ministry was established after the governing Justice and Development Party won a third term in the general election of 2011, in time for the 61st government of Turkey.
 Previously, European Union negotiations were handled by the Minister of Foreign Affairs.

-The ministry has been headed by six ministers in the past, namely Egemen Bağış (2011–2013), Mevlüt Çavuşoğlu (2013–2014), Volkan Bozkır (2014-August 2015 and again from November 2015 – 2016), Ali Haydar Konca (August–September 2015), Beril Dedeoğlu (September–November 2015) and Ömer Çelik, in office from 24 May 2016 onwards.
+The ministry has been headed by six ministers in the past, namely Egemen Bağış (2011–2013), Mevlüt Çavuşoğlu (2013–2014), Volkan Bozkır (2014 – August 2015 and again from November 2015 to 2016), Ali Haydar Konca (August–September 2015), Beril Dedeoğlu (September–November 2015) and Ömer Çelik, in office from 24 May 2016 onwards.

 Following the declaration of the new government after the presidential election in 2018, the ministry was dissolved, and it was replaced by the Directorate for EU Affairs, a sub-unit of the Ministry of Foreign Affairs.

 Organisation

 The Ministry of European Union Affairs operated the following 16 directorates in 2015:

-List of Ministers of European Union Affairs
+List of ministers of European Union affairs

 Between 2011 and 2018, six Ministers were responsible for this department.